 Sufficient liquidity is maintained to ensure working capital is available to meet operating and capital obligations and to fund operating reserves to the targeted levels.
-NUCorp's funds were realigned in 2016 to enhance management of liquidity and required bond fund balances.
 Financial projections indicate that NUCorp will maintain adequate liquidity targets over the upcoming five-year period.

-There were no bond issuances in 2018 or 2017.
+There were no bond issuances in 2021 or 2020.

 Detail on NUCorp's debt balances and activity are included in Note 5 in the Notes to Financial Statements section of this report.
-The following chart illustrates detail for the outstanding debt as of June 30:
+The following chart illustrates detail for the outstanding debt as of June 30